lauris/awesome-scala/template.md

 * [List of Scala Online Courses](https://classpert.com/scala-programming) - A list of free and paid Scala online courses by Classpert, An online course search and comparison website
 * [Scala Days Conferences](https://www.youtube.com/channel/UCOHg8YCiyMVRRxb3mJT_0Mg) -  A youtube channel that provides full fledged videos, recorded at Scala Days Conferences
 * [CA Art](https://github.com/makingthematrix/ca_art) - A small project aimed at learning Scala on intermediate level by experimenting with Cellular Automata

-# Contributing

-Your contributions are always welcome!
-Please submit a pull request or create an issue to add a new framework, library or software to the list.
-Do not submit a project that hasn’t been updated in the past 6 months or is not awesome.